Andrew St Pierre White

 Andrew St Pierre White is one of the world’s best known 4×4 writers, commentators and adventure-travel film makers.
 He first made his mark in the 4×4 overland community in 1993 as the author of The Complete Guide to Four-Wheel Drive in Southern Africa.
-The first edition, together with his website, 4xForum (now 4xoverland), launched the 4×4 information industry in that country.
-Since then, he has written another 14, 4×4 Overland books, and one memoir—currently the Nr-1 bestseller in the travel section on Amazon.
-His reach is now worldwide via this website, 4xOverland.com.
-Visitors can download all his TV shows, training and amazing adventures in HD.
+The first edition, together with his website, 4xForum (now 4xoverland.com), launched the 4×4 information industry in that country.
+Since then, he has written another 15, 4×4 books, and two memoirs—once the Nr-1 bestseller in the travel section on Amazon.

 As far as we know, 4xOverland is the world’s only channel that regularly travels to the various parts of the world to shoot its adventure travel videos and attend the biggest outdoor trade expos.